Rusali28/Decision-Trees--TSF/README.md

 ![PairPlot](https://github.com/Rusali28/Decision-Trees--TSF/blob/main/Images/Pairplot.PNG)

+Pairplots can be very useful to understand all possible relationships between all the features in our dataset.
+From this above pairplot, we can see that the clusters of Species 'versicolor' and 'virginica' are closely related, whereas 'sertosa' is more distinct.

 In order to make a classification model, we take the **Species** column as our target.
 We encode the Species data using LabelEncoder and below are the labels.